NaaVRE/website/docs/readiness_levels/vol2bird/metadata_virtual_lab_display.md

 sidebar_position: 1
 title: Vol2bird virtual lab
 ---
+### Easy processing of weather radar data to vertical profiles of birds.

+**Conceptual description:** The Vol2bird virtual lab streamlines the extraction of bird migration data from weather radar data.
+By automatically importing data from an API and converting it into a suitable format, the lab feeds the Vol2bird algorithm.
-**Short summary:** The Vol2bird virtual lab preprocesses KNMI weather radar data, and applies the Vol2bird algorithm to calculate vertical profiles of birds and other biological scatters.
+This algorithm then generates detailed vertical profiles of bird migration and other biological scatterers.

-**Concept description** The virtual lab imports weather radar data from an API, maps it to a format readable by the vol2bird algorithm, which produces a vertical profile of bird migration.
-This virtual lab makes use of the existing algorithm Vol2bird, which is wrapped in this virtual lab to make it easy to use.
+The virtual lab simplifies the use of Vol2bird by providing a user-friendly interface, making advanced bird migration research accessible to a wider audience.

 #### Keywords
   - Bird migration